MontyHull/WriteUps/CanaRy/README.md

 PIE:      PIE enabled
 ```

 So, oddly enough, the only traditional protection turned off is stack canaries.
-So we can't just throw shellcode on the stack, and trying to jump to other functions may be a little more difficult.
+So we can't just throw shellcode on the stack since NX is enabled, and trying to jump to other functions may be a little more difficult thanks to RELRO and PIE.

 If we run the binary, we get:
 ```